Current Shunt Resistors

-Our "Watt's Up" and Doc Wattson R102 digital panel meters contain built in precision current shunts to measure DC current, Watts, Amphours, etc.
+Our "Watt's Up" and Doc Wattson digital Watt and Amp Hour meters contain built-in precision current shunts to measure DC current, Watts, Amphours, etc.

 Other ammeters use an external DC current shunt (e.g., see photo), but the principal of measurement remains the same.

 states that the Voltage (V in Volts) across a resistance (R in Ohms) is the product of the resistance and the current (I in Amps) flowing through the resistance.

 For example.
 A current shunt whose resistance is 0.001 Ohms having a current of 50 Amps flowing through it will produce a voltage of 0.001 ×50 = 0.05 Volts or 50 mV (milliVolts).

 So by inserting a current shunt into a circuit whose current you want to measure your can find the current by measuring the voltage drop across the shunt.
 Then knowing the resistance of the current shunt you can calculate the current using Ohm's law arranged as I = V ÷ R.